Back to blog

 Are gaming apps the most profitable category?

-Do subscription-based apps make more money than ad-supported ones?
+Do subscription apps earn more than ad-supported ones?

 What are the fastest-growing app markets in 2025?

-How much does an average successful app make per month?
+How much does an average “successful” app make each month?

-Should I launch on iOS or Android first to maximize revenue?
+Should I launch on iOS or Android first?

 Conclusion: Build the Most Profitable Apps with Smart Planning